bkownacki1/CS3398-Kree-F2019/README.txt

                 * Possibly taking time on lunch break as opposed to waiting until after work and getting to busy to do anything.

             Shelby:
+                * Coordinating with team more to identify necessary technologies needed in order to prevent slowdowns.

             David:
 		* Communicate more with the team so that I am able to contribute more